robindavidgames/ci-project04/README.md

 ![Navigation with logout button](/assets/readme_images/navlogout.png)

 ### Alerts
-An alert pops up when a user logs in or logs out.
+An alert pops up when a user logs in or logs out, posts a new recipe, edits a recipe, and deletes a recipe.
 This alert times out after 3 seconds.

 ![Logout alert](/assets/readme_images/alert.png)